Shlokatadistance/Shlokatadistance.github.io/Projects.markdown

 - We also built an online database management system, functioning as an admin console such that the social organisation overall can have control monitoring over their applicants' status.

 <b>Technology used - React, React-Native, Springboot, MaterialUI</b>

+<b>4.
+The Algorithm Directory </b>
+- The website aims at providing concise and compact knowledge on various algorithms for those who seek to learn them.
+- Along with the algorithm, it also provides follow up points and links to the user.

+<b>Technology used - HTML, CSS, JavaScript

 <b>4.Employee-Management System</b>